freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

-shuffled flashcards combining into sentences (for formants/phonemes as by keyboard rows and columns, according to frequency to arrange by SSP; for words if facing up are a poetry set - practical, if down are solitaire / poker game - educational)
-word tree / net from dict: first word in description of same pos is parent, synonyms if parents of each other (or similar descriptions)

 //foil is covered by food-grade white wax like the one from cheese;
 make (wet or papier mache with starch + water for natural beings) paper models from depth maps with texture
 drawn or printed from pano thumbnails with large fov stitched together,